 Now get your chicken going: Drizzle your other baking sheet with olive oil.
 Place your chicken breasts on top.
-Drizzle breasts with olive oil and add your spice blend to taste.
-When using Mrs. Dash Blends, I add my own salt, but otherwise, I leave it out.
+Drizzle breasts with olive oil and then your spice blend to taste.
+Add salt to taste if not in your spice blend.
 Pop in the oven for about 30 minutes until done and juices run clear.
 NOTE: Make extra chicken for tomorrow’s dinner.

 While your potatoes and chicken are roasting, slice your zucchini into thin slices and then into halves.
 Preheat a large skillet/saute pan to medium heat.
 Add 1-2 Tbsp olive oil.
 Get your zucchini cooking until tender, about 6-8 minutes.
 Season with salt, pepper, and oregano to taste.